 We Deliver - We develop and provide excellent services and support our partners

-- Work with autonomous professional judgement, together with other psychological therapists, to deliver evidence based therapy to individual and groups of patients.
+- Work with autonomous professional judgement, together with other psychological therapists, to deliver evidence-based therapy to parent-infant dyads, families, individuals and groups of patients.

 - Manage a designated caseload of patients with responsibility for their assessment (including clinical risk), implementation and evaluation of therapy.